Hitakashi/Hitbox-Chat-Doc/README.md

 # Hitbox-Chat-Doc

+*README* - Please read the [connection](connection.md) doc (Notably the Message Format) as you most likely need to encapsulate the WebSocket messages.

 *Disclaimer* - I am NOT a hitbox staff member nor a member of their ambassador team.
 I'm just a user.
 I did get some information from staff, but I was not given any special powers, perks, etc in chat.
 Everything documented can be performed by anyone with the correct permissions in chat.

 hitbox Web API: https://github.com/Hitakashi/Hitbox-API